-The WVDEP 2002 303(d) list of water quality impaired streams does not list the intake source.
+The WVDEP 2002 303(d) list of water quality impaired streams lists the intake source, the Little Kanawha River, ID No. 481, as being impaired with respect to fecal coliform for the entire length of the stream.
+The Little Kanawha River appears on the 1998 WVDEP 303(d) list as being impaired with respect to iron and aluminum for the entire length of the stream.
 The WVDEP has yet to analyze the data from Watershed Groups D and E for the 305(b) report; however, the watershed was included in the most recent sampling endeavor and will be sampled every 5th year from that date.
 The USEPA STORET system did not report a testing event.
 Water quality data from a USGS sampling station is unavailable.
-The WVDEP website did not have total maximum daily load reports for the intake source.
-No fish consumption advisories are currently issued for the intake source.
-The SDWIS did not report relevant violations for MCL exceedances.
+The WVDEP website did have total maximum daily load reports for the source stream.
+The pollutants are listed as aluminum and iron.
+No fish consumption advisories are currently issued for the source stream.
+The SDWIS reported one relevant violation for MCL exceedances.